For decades nutritionists have said that eating more fiber helps you lose weight. And ample research backs that up.

 Like so many other health issues, it all comes back to your gut.

 The health of your gut affects everything from your immune system to your moods.
-More and more studies connect poor gut health to inflammation, and pretty much every disease on the planet including obesity.

 It pretty much comes down to this: the good bacteria in your gut have a favorite food…it’s fiber.

 Our digestive enzymes don’t break down the fiber we eat from vegetables and other sources.
 So the fiber remains intact as it moves through our digestive tract.
 And as it travels, the healthy microbes in our gut feed off the fiber’s vitamins, nutrients, and short-chain fatty acids.

 When we don’t get enough fiber, these microbes starve and then can react in different ways.

 Some die off.

 Others start eating the gut’s mucus lining.
 This can make the gut wall become permeable and prone to infection—the nasty condition known as “leaky gut.”